Table of Contents

 Event of Default

-Undertakings are a particularly important clause and, due to the implications of non-compliance with an undertaking, a borrower must ensure that it is able to comply with each undertaking in the loan agreement before it enters into the loan agreement.
+Undertakings are a particularly important clause in a loan agreement.
+Due to the implications of non-compliance with an undertaking, a borrower must ensure that it is able to comply with each undertaking in the loan agreement before it enters into the loan agreement.
 To find out more about loan agreements, contact LegalVision’s banking and finance lawyers on 1300 544 755.

 We appreciate your feedback – your submission has been successfully received.